Timiz0r/WebGLMultiThreaded/readme.md

-A more verbose walkthrough can be found here: https://kyouha.today/blog/programming/unity-webgl-multithreaded/
+A more verbose walkthrough can be found here: https://kyouha.today/blog/programming/unity-webgl-multithreaded-part2/

+There are multiple version of the code:
+* [Original](https://github.com/Timiz0r/WebGLMultiThreaded/tree/original): Implementing multi-threading in WebGL with C# and JS Web Workers
+* [Crossplat](https://github.com/Timiz0r/WebGLMultiThreaded/tree/crossplat): Adding a Standalone version that uses the same C# code to update the same scene.

 ## Problem
 JS is single-threaded, so long-running, synchronous operations on the main thread will slow down rendering.